Fettuccine All’ Alfredo

 That may sound like a lot of butter and cheese, but when we got ready to make the recipe we realized just how MUCH butter and cheese it really is for that amount of pasta.

 For our recipe below, we have reduced the amount of butter and cheese.
-Yes, we cut them in half from the original recipe, and we still found our Fettuccine Alfred to be PLENTY rich and flavorful.
+Even though we cut them back from what is called for in the original recipe, and we still found our Fettuccine Alfred to be PLENTY rich and flavorful.

 - 1 lb fettuccine noodles, dry